arttay/rssBackbone/README.md

 1. _bootswatch, _variables, bootstrap and sometimes _test-vars.scss
 2. Bootswatch contains all something…I don’t know
 3. Variables contains all sass variables that will be used by bootstrap on compile.
 Variables include background color, hyperlink colors, navigation colors and text color.
-4.Bootstrap is similar to main.scss, in that it compiles all the files for the theme.
+4. Bootstrap is similar to main.scss, in that it compiles all the files for the theme.